avovana/materials/Readme.md

 ## Material
 This partition containes usefull material I found in the network.
 Material is divided into folders.

-List of content is presented below.
+List of the content is presented below.

 **Cmake**